sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Upload your preferred font to the OSD chip
 * Take additional upgrading actions (if needed)

-> Note: Flight controller boards with STM32**F1** chips (like NAZE32 or CC3D) will only work up to the 1.7.3 version.
-> Note: Flight controller boards with STM32**F3** chips (like SPRACINGF3 or OMNIBUS) will only work up to the 2.6.0 version.
+**Note about F1 and F3 microcontrollers**: Flight controller boards with STM32**F1** chips (like NAZE32 or CC3D) will only work up to the 1.7.3 version.
+Flight controller boards with STM32**F3** chips (like SPRACINGF3 or OMNIBUS) will only work up to the 2.6.0 version.
+We do recommend that you use a F4, F7 or H7 based Flight Controller board for new setups.

 ## Get the latest INAV configurator